Driving licence in the United Kingdom: History

 Driver registration was introduced in 1903 with the Motor Car Act.
 Holders of the sulphur-yellow coloured document were entitled to "drive a motor car or motor cycle".
 The wording was changed in 1930 after which holders were allowed to "drive or steer a motor car or to drive a motor cycle".
 Shortly afterwards, the document cover was changed to a dark red colour.
 Holders were for a period entitled to drive a vehicle of "any class or description".
 Subsequent changes saw the document list precisely those vehicle types for which holders were licensed.

 Competency tests were introduced by the Motor Vehicles Regulations 1935 applicable to all drivers who started driving after 1 April 1934.
 Competency tests were suspended in 1939 for seven years due to the Second World War and in 1956 for one year due to the Suez Crisis.
-The only person in the United Kingdom who is not required to have a driving licence in order to drive is the King.
+The only person in the United Kingdom who is not required to have a driving licence in order to drive, or display a number plate on a vehicle, is the reigning monarch.

-Until 1973, driving licences (and tax discs) were issued by local authorities and had to be renewed every three years.
-In 1971, the decision was taken to computerise the licensing system to enable it to be linked to the Police National Computer and to extend the life of the licence up to the driver's 70th birthday, extendable at intervals thereafter provided the driver can prove fitness.
+Until 1974, driving licences (and tax discs) were issued by local authorities and had to be renewed every three years.
+In 1968, the decision was taken to computerise the licensing system to enable it to be linked to the Police National Computer and to extend the life of the licence up to the driver's 70th birthday, extendable at intervals thereafter provided the driver can prove fitness.